Profile information

 Description

 We are a small non-profit organisation with a permaculture farm.
 We host volunteers or people on time-out under the form of an educational farm.
-In doing so, we offer an alternative seasonal day care service.
+In doing so, we offer alternative seasonal daytime activities.
 We try to create a welcoming environment where people can come and get a taste of what the land and country life has to offer.
 Linked to this, we want to pass on and teach knowledge and skills that are forgotten or in danger of being lost.
 Our volunteers learn how it can be beneficial to take care of animals, work in the fields, experience the seasons with both their pleasant and hard sides, recognise plants and herbs, grow, process and preserve vegetables.

 Organising immersion classes for children, working days in cooperation with youth movements, giving workshops and lectures are also among our short-term projects.
 Since 2020, we have cooperated with another non-profit farm, 8km cycling distance away, with similar ideals, which also opens itself up to volunteers.
 One day, usually on Tuesdays, our volunteers go to work with them, the other day, usually on Fridays, their volunteers come to us.
 In this way, knowledge is also exchanged between the different projects.